 It has been previously reported that treatment of urinary oxazepam by commercial -glucuronidase enzyme preparations, from Escherichia coli, Helix pomatia and Patella vulgata, results in production of nordiazepam (desmethyldiazepam) artefact.
 In this study, we report that this unusual reductive transformation also occurs in other benzodiazepines with a hydroxyl group at the C3 position such as temazepam and lorazepam.
 As determined by liquid chromatography-mass spectrometry analysis, all three enzyme preparations were found capable of converting urinary temazepam into diazepam following enzymatic incubation and subsequent liquidliquid extraction procedures.
 For example, when H. pomatia enzymes were used with incubation conditions of 18 h and 50 °C, the percentage conversion, although small, was significantapproximately 1% (0.591.54%) in both patient and spiked blank urines.
 Similarly, using H. pomatia enzyme under these incubation conditions, a reductive transformation of urinary lorazepam into delorazepam (chlordesmethyldiazepam) occurred.
 These findings have both clinical and forensic implications.
 Detection of diazepam or delorazepam in biological samples following enzyme treatment should be interpreted with care.

 Fu, S., Molnar, A., Bowron, P., Wang, H., Dawson, M. & Lewis, J.H.
-2010, 'Reductive transformation of temazepam and lorazepam during b-glucuronidase treatment of urine specimens', TIAFT Bulletin, The International Association of Forensic Toxicologist (TIAFT) 2010 Meeting, GI Printing & Graphics, Germany, pp. 53-55.View/Download from: UTS OPUS
+2010, 'Reductive transformation of temazepam and lorazepam during b-glucuronidase treatment of urine specimens', TIAFT Bulletin, Annual Meeting of the International-Association-of-Forensic-Toxicologists (TIAFT), GI Printing & Graphics, Germany, pp. 53-55.View/Download from: UTS OPUS

 B-Glucuronidase is on enzyme often employed to deconjugate B-glucuronides during urinary drug testing for benzodiozepines.
 It is commonly accepted that use of B-glucuronidase is a preferred method of hydrolysis over acid-catalyzed hydrolysis, which is known to induce benzodiozepine degradation and transformation.
 Very recently, we have reported that B-glucuronidase catalyzed hydrolysis is also a source of artefact production.
 We found that either oxazepam glucuronide present in patient urine or free oxazepam added in blank urine could be reduced to nordiozepom (desmethyldiozepom) during incubation with commercial B-glucuronidase enzymes.
 Formation of nordiozepom artefact was positively correlated with incubation temperature, incubation time, oxazepam concentration and enzyme concentration.

 Molnar, A., Fu, S., Doble, P.A. & Lewis, J.H.
-2010, 'A sensitive method to detect and quantify delta-9 tetrahydrocannabinol in oral fluid by liquid chromatography - tandem mass spectrometry', TIAFT Bulletin, The international Association of Forensic Toxicologist (TIAFT) 2010 Meeting, GI Printing & Graphics, Bonn, Germany, pp. 45-47.View/Download from: UTS OPUS
+2010, 'A sensitive method to detect and quantify delta-9 tetrahydrocannabinol in oral fluid by liquid chromatography - tandem mass spectrometry', TIAFT Bulletin, Annual Meeting of the International-Association-of-Forensic-Toxicologists (TIAFT), GI Printing & Graphics, Bonn, Germany, pp. 45-47.View/Download from: UTS OPUS

 Delta9 -tetrahydrocannabinol (THC) is the major psychoactive constituent of cannabis.
 It causes a decrease in motor function and concentration making it hazardous for an individual to drive whilst under the inftuence of this drug.
 Roadside testing procedures for cannabis are therefore necessary since it is the most widely used illicit drug in Australia and around the world and is commonly implicated in drug-driving offences.